-The program will facilitate networking amongst participants, and
+The program facilitates networking amongst participants, and

-deliver practical skill development workshops relating to
+delivers practical skill development workshops relating to

 professional and business development in a fun, creative and

 Successful participants have the opportunity to engage with

 relevant information, practical training and business tools plus

 tailored support to realise and achieve their professional

 of the program participants will have defined their goals and